 - Triggers – Crawlers and jobs can be run on demand, or can be set up to start when a specified trigger occurs.
 A trigger can be a time-based schedule or an event (e.g. a successful execution of a specified job).
 This option gives you the ability to effortlessly manage data freshness in your reports.

 In our Timesheets architecture, this part of the pipeline presents as follows:

-- A time-based trigger starts a preprocessing job, which executes data cleaning, assigning event logs appropriate to sessions, and calculating initial aggregations.
-Resulting data of this job is stored on AWS S3.
+- A time-based trigger starts a preprocessing job, which executes data cleaning, assigns event logs appropriate to sessions, and calculates initial aggregations.
+The resulting data of this job is stored on AWS S3.

 - The second trigger is set up to run after the complete and successful execution of the preprocessing job.
 This trigger starts a job that prepares data which is directly used in the reports analyzed by the Product Owners.

 - The results of the second job are stored in an AWS RDS database.
 This makes them easily accessible and usable in Business Intelligence tools like Google Data Studio, PowerBI, or Tableau.